Open-Source Visual Testing Stacks

 MOZ_DISABLE_WEBRENDER=1

 Font consistency is equally critical.
 Map labels, scale bars, and coordinate readouts rely on system fonts that vary between Ubuntu, Alpine, and macOS runners.
-Containerize test execution using a base image that installs a deterministic font stack (e.g., fonts-noto-core, fontconfig), and explicitly set CSS font-family declarations in your mapping library’s stylesheet.
-Locking the browser binary version via playwright install --with-deps chromium@1.42.0 prevents silent drift during dependency updates.
+Containerize test execution using a base image that installs a deterministic font stack (e.g., fonts-noto-core, fontconfig), and explicitly set font-family in your mapping library’s stylesheet.

 Baseline Governance & Diff Algorithm Calibration